shubho57/Sigma-Rules-/README.md

-Creating Sigma Rules for Malware Samples
+Creating Sigma Rules for Malware Samples and CVEs